DerGrueneTee/shadowrun_6/readme.md

  * Vehicle Actor is unfinished

 ## The future ##
-The project is currently not actively maintained.
-I have to admit, that though I have ideas what I want to implement, I simply don't have enough time to keep working on Genesis *and* do this as a side project.
+This project currently switches from plain Javascript to Typescript, which means some steps back and cleanup of previous ... dirty implementations.
-If you are interested in continuing the work, let me know (taranion#5388).
-Of course, I also do accept pull requests.
+Unfortunately I must admit, that having this project as a side project to *Genesis* isn't giving me enough time to have a decent development pace.
+But I try to keep both projects in sync, so the character transfer from Genesis to Foundry VTT works for you.

 ![Screenshot](screenshots/Screen_2021-06a.jpg)
 ![Screenshot](screenshots/Screen_2021-06b.jpg)